johnnyonion/johnnyonion-website/src/blog/posts/welcome.md

 - **Detector** — progress on the novel rewrite, research rabbit holes, and (eventually) how to get an early copy
 - **What I'm looking for** — collaborators, producers, festivals, and anyone who wants to help get one of these off the page and onto a stage (or a bookshelf)

-If you want to follow along, [subscribe to the RSS feed](/blog/feed.xml) — email signup is coming soon.
+If you want to follow along, [subscribe to the RSS feed](/blog/feed.xml) or join the email list below.

 More soon.